Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

 \subsection{Supporting and foundational extensors}

-The well founded semantics is related to the notion of foundational extensor, and we will need to establish some of the properties that the latter enjoys in order to establish the relationship.
+The well-founded semantics is related to the notion of foundational extensor, and we will need to establish some of the properties that the latter enjoys in order to establish the relationship.
 The notion of supporting extensor has mainly been introduced as a useful building block in the definition of foundational extensors, but it is interesting in its own right.
-By Property~\ref{property_50}, supporting extensors are implicative extensors, which means that the assumptions that make up such extensors are guaranteed to be generated.
+By Property~\ref{property_55}, supporting extensors are implicative extensors, which means that they consist of hypotheses that are guaranteed to be confirmed.
 But more is true.
-Intuitively, given a formal logic program \FLP\ and a literal marker $\Omega$ for \FLP, a supporting extensor for $(\FLP,\,\Omega)$ is sufficiently rich in literals to ``generate itself'' using \FLP\ and $\Omega$, and not contradict any literal generated by $\FLP\PLUS E$.
-So for all members $\varphi$ of a supporting extensor $E$ for $(\FLP,\,\Omega)$, there exists a ``constructive proof'' of $\varphi$, from the rules formalized as \FLP, such that the only literals that occur in the proof either are in $\LB\FLP\RB$ or are members of $E$ that occur in contexts where $\Omega$ accepts that they be assumed.
-The next example will help grasp the idea in the simple case where $\Omega$ accepts that any literal be assumed in any context, and where no member of $\LB\FLP\RB$ is actually needed in the ``constructive proofs.''
+Intuitively, given a formal logic program \FLP\ and a literal marker $\Omega$ for \FLP, a supporting extensor for $(\FLP,\,\Omega)$ is sufficiently rich in literals to `generate itself' using \FLP\ and $\Omega$, and not contradict any literal generated by $\FLP\PLUS E$.
+So for all members $\varphi$ of a supporting extensor $E$ for $(\FLP,\,\Omega)$, there exists a `constructive proof' of $\varphi$, from the rules formalised as \FLP, such that the only literals that occur in the proof either are in $\LB\FLP\RB$ or are members of $E$ that occur in contexts where $\Omega$ accepts that they be assumed.
+The next example will help grasp the idea in the simple case where $\Omega$ accepts that any literal be assumed in any context, and where no member of $\LB\FLP\RB$ is actually needed in the `constructive proofs'.